ciphermenial/ciphermenial.github.io/_posts/2026-05-15-incus-oci-immich.md

 > If you are using a directory on an NFS mounted share `shift=true` will stop the container from starting.
 [Here](https://discuss.linuxcontainers.org/t/add-a-mounted-to-host-nfs-target-as-disk-to-the-container-shift-true-got-error/24668) is a discussion about that.
 {: .prompt-tip }

 Start immich again and you can now access the web UI.
+I have the webui accessible through [HAProxy]

 ## Immich Machine Learning Container
 This install is done on a machine with an Nvidia Quadro card.